HXL916/WebGoat/README.md

 This program is a demonstration of common server-side application flaws.
 The exercises are intended to be used by people to learn about application security and penetration testing techniques.

+## Version Specification

+This repository is a **school project** for the course *LOG8100: DevSecOps - Opérations et dév. logiciel sécur* and focuses on the integration of CI/CD pipelines and security best practices in Kubernetes environments.
+The project builds upon the original WebGoat repository by integrating additional workflows for a secure, automated deployment process in Kubernetes.

 **WARNING 1:** *While running this program your machine will be extremely vulnerable to attack.
 You should disconnect from the Internet while using